bairejavier1/bairejavier1/README.md

 - 👋 Hi, I’m Baire
 - 👀 I’m interested in either back end development or front end development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python and C#, as I also know Java, C++ and C
-- 💞️ I’m looking to collaborate on a project that requires either C++ or Java code
+- 💞️ I’m looking to collaborate on a project that requires any programming language!
 - 📫 How to reach me: bairejavier1@gmail.com

 <!---